ajvincent/composite-collection/README.md

 1. The user writes a [CollectionConfiguration](source/CollectionConfiguration.mjs) instance as I document above.
 2. The [`templates`](templates) directory holds template JavaScript files in [JavaScript template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), enclosed in functions taking a `defines` Map argument and at least one `docs` "JSDocGenerator" argument.
-3. For strongly held keys, the [`CodeGenerator`](source/CodeGenerator.mjs) module writes an import for a [`KeyHasher`](source/exports/keys/Hasher.mjs) module, which the [`Driver`](source/Driver.mjs) module copies into the destination directory.
+3. For strongly held keys, the template specifies a [`KeyHasher`](source/exports/keys/Hasher.mjs) module to import, which the [`Driver`](source/Driver.mjs) module copies into the destination directory.
 The `KeyHasher` holds weak references to objects, and returns a string hash for the module's use.
-4. For weakly held keys (and strongly held keys associated with them), the `CodeGenerator` module writes an import for a [`WeakKeyComposer`](exports/keys/Composite.mjs) module.
+4. For weakly held keys (and strongly held keys associated with them), the template specifies a [`WeakKeyComposer`](exports/keys/Composite.mjs) module to import.
 The `Driver` module copies this module into the destination directory.
 The `WeakKeyComposer` holds the weak and strong references as the collection specified.
 It returns vanilla objects (`WeakKey` objects) for the module's use.
 5. The `CodeGenerator` uses the configuration and fills a [`JSDocGenerator`](source/JSDocGenerator.mjs) instance with the necessary fields to format JSDoc comments for the code it will generate.
 6. The `CodeGenerator` combines the template, the configuration and the `JSDocGenerator` into a [JavaScript module file](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) ready for either web browsers or [NodeJS](https://www.nodejs.org) applications to use.
 The module will store `WeakKey` objects in a private WeakMap, and hashes in a private Map.
 The module will `export default` the final collection class.